 The current SCA members are drawn from the:

-- Independent Commission for Human Rights of Palestine (Asia Pacific)
+- Human Rights Commission of New Zealand (Asia Pacific) – Chairperson

-SCA members are voted to the position by their respective regional network and confirmed by the GANHRI General Assembly.
+SCA members are voted to the position by their respective regional network.
 They serve a term of three years, which can be renewed.
 Regional networks are also required to appoint an alternate member to participate in sessions where the existing member is unavailable or has a conflict of interest.

 The four regional networks are invited to attend SCA sessions as observers.
 In addition, a staff member of GANHRI Head Office, designated by the GANHRI Chairperson, also attends SCA sessions as a permanent observer.

 In conducting the accreditation sessions, SCA members review information submitted by the applicant NHRI.
 They also conduct a phone interview with the NHRI to follow up on certain issues.

 In addition to the material provided by the NHRI, SCA members also consider other sources of information, including reports submitted by civil society organisations, UN mechanisms and publicly available information.

 Once the SCA has considered an application, it presents a report and recommendations to the GANHRI Bureau, which has responsibility for making the final decision on the accreditation of NHRIs.